Write the reason you're deleting this FAQ

 If there has been a recent drop in traffic and sales it's likely due to something negative happening to the business and they're trying to unload it before it's worthless.
 Something like this happens all the time, and the main business will try to sell off everything so they can make a lot of money right before the business dies off.
 It's a shady tactic, but after all the papers are signed, it's not the original business owners problem and they are not associated with it at all.

 If you want to be sure nothing negative is happening with the traffic and sales, you need to get access to all tracking software and sales reports to see what the traffic naturally is and what the profits have looked like.
 It's normal to see a drop in sales and traffic around holidays, but if it stays down, that's not normal.
 If it's a simple Google penalty, you can bring that up with the business owner and likely get a reduced price for everything.
-After you make the purchase, you can then get the penalty removed and watch the sales go back up What to look for when purchasing a business But it's not usually that easy.
+After you make the purchase, you can then get the penalty removed and watch the sales go back up But it's not usually that easy.

 Main revenue sources